Ted Brown (radio): Howdy Doody Show

-In October 1954, Brown was hired to temporarily replace the ailing Bob Smith, who had suffered a heart attack on Labor Day, on The Howdy Doody Show.
-Brown played the part until Smith returned in September 1955.
-In the summer of 1959 he hosted a daytime game show called "Across The Board" for ABC Television.
+In October 1954, Brown was hired to temporarily replace the ailing Bob Smith on the daily The Howdy Doody Show, playing Bison Bill, after Bob Smith had suffered a heart attack on Labor Day that year and continued in playing the part until Smith returned at the start of the new season in September 1955.

+In the summer of 1959 he hosted a daytime game show called Across the Board for ABC Television.

 Personal life

 Three times married himself, his second wife was actress Sylvia Miles; the union ended in an acrimonious divorce in 1970, with Brown paying Miles alimony for decades; he was quoted in an interview as saying "It's been between $200,000 and $300,000".
 He was her third and last husband.

 Death

 Brown died at the Hebrew Home for the Aged in Riverdale due to complications of a stroke he had suffered several years earlier.